 Charter; City of Alexandria.
 Makes several changes including (i) authority to provide grants or loans to employees to purchase or rent residences within the City, (ii) grandfathering of city ordinances that may not have complied with general law, so long as the action was in compliance with the then applicable local law, (iii) clarifying that certain local procedures preempt provisions of general law, and (iv) clarifying certain notice provisions.
-Patrons: Ticer, Puller and Saslaw; Delegates: Amundson, Ebbin, Scott, J.M. and Van Landingham 02/04/04 Senate: VOTE: PASSAGE (33-Y 7-N) 02/04/04 Senate: Communicated to House 02/05/04 House: Placed on Calendar 02/05/04 House: Read first time 02/05/04 House: Referred to Committee on Counties, Cities and Towns Notes: City Position: Support SB 473 Hate crimes; includes sexual orientation in list that a person may seek injunctive relief.
+Patrons: Ticer, Puller and Saslaw; Delegates: Amundson, Ebbin, Scott, J.M. and Van Landingham 03/02/04 House: Engrossed by House as amended 03/02/04 House: Passed House with amendment BLOCK VOTE (98-Y 0-N) 03/04/04 Senate: House amendment agreed to by Senate (30-Y 10-N) Notes: City Position: Support SB 473 Hate crimes; includes sexual orientation in list that a person may seek injunctive relief.
 Summary as introduced:

 Hate crimes.
 Adds sexual orientation to the categories of acts for which a person may seek injunctive relief or file an action for damages.
 The bill also adds sexual orientation to the categories of victims whose intentional selection for a "hate crime" involving assault or trespass amplifies the Class 1 misdemeanor to a Class 6 felony penalty.
 The bill also adds sexual orientation to the definition of "hate crime" for purposes of a central repository of information regarding hate crimes maintained by the State Police.
 Patrons: Ticer, Howell and Puller; Delegates: Amundson, Dillard, Plum and Scott, J.M.
-01/14/04 Senate: Referred to Committee for Courts of Justice 01/21/04 Senate: Passed by indefinitely in C. J. (8-Y 7-N) Notes: City Position: Support SB 479 Standards of Quality in public schools; changes in provisions.
+01/14/04 Senate: Referred to Committee for Courts of Justice 01/18/04 Senate: Fiscal impact statement from VCSC (SB473) 01/21/04 Senate: Passed by indefinitely in C. J. (8-Y 7-N) Notes: City Position: Support SB 479 Standards of Quality in public schools; changes in provisions.
 Summary as passed Senate:

 Standards of Quality.
 Reorganizes the Standards of Quality and makes substantive amendments that would (i) increase from one half-time to one full-time principal in elementary schools with fewer than 300 students; (ii) provide one full-time assistant principal for each 400 students in each school, regardless of grade level; (iii) require five elementary resource positions per 1,000 students in kindergarten through grade five for art, music, and physical education; (iv) lower the pupil-teacher ratio from 25:1 to 21:1 in middle and high schools, to ensure the provision of scheduled teacher planning time; (v) reduce the required speech pathologist caseload from 68 to 60 students; (vi) require one full-time reading specialist for each 1,000 students in average daily membership; (vii) require two technology support positions per 1,000 students in kindergarten through grade 12 divisionwide; and (viii) modify the current funding mechanism for remediation.
 A second enactment clause provides that any provision that is not required on June 30, 2004, and does require state funding will not take effect unless the state's share of the funding for the provision is included in the general appropriation act for the period July 1, 2004, through June 30, 2006, passed during the 2004 Session of the General Assembly and signed into law by the Governor.
 The Board of Education proposed and approved these changes on June 25, 2003.
 Because the Virginia Constitution grants the General Assembly "ultimate authority" over educational policy and provides that the Standards are to be "prescribed from time to time by the Board of Education" but are subject to revision "only by the General Assembly," legislation is necessary to enact the Board's proposals.
-The measure also includes a number of technical and editorial changes.
-Patron: Potts 02/16/04 Senate: Communicated to House 02/19/04 House: Placed on Calendar 01/29/04 House: Read first time 01/29.04 House: Referred to Committee on Education Notes: City Position: Support SB 492 Gangs; presumption against bail, presentence report due to criminal participation.
-Summary as introduced: Criminal procedure; admission to bail.
-Creates a rebuttable presumption against bail for any person who is held in custody when such person is charged with participating in a criminal street gang or the soliciting of a juvenile to participate in a criminal street gang.
-The bill adds the participation in and the recruitment for a criminal street gang to the list of felonies for which there must be a presentence report unless waived by the court and the defendant and the attorney for the Commonwealth.
-The bill specifies information regarding gang membership that may be included in the presentence report.